 You ever have a neighbour whose behaviour is so mind-bogglingly inconsiderate and so suicide-inducingly annoying that you just want to ask him, in a polite Canadian way, to please stop?

 TurboJetslams isn’t like that.

-Jass Richards’ new novel, TurboJetslams: Proof #29 of the Non-Existence of God, tells the tale of one person’s pathetic and hilarious attempts to single-handedly stop the destruction of a little piece of beautiful Canadian wilderness by the increasing numbers of idiots who couldn’t care less.
+This short summer read tells the tale of one person’s pathetic and hilarious attempts to single-handedly stop the destruction of a little piece of beautiful Canadian wilderness by the increasing numbers of idiots who couldn’t care less.

 A perfect cottage-warming gift.
-Boomer lit.
-Sure to resonate with paddlers everywhere.

 “Extraordinarily well written with wit, wisdom, and laugh-out-loud ironic recognition, TurboJetslams: Proof #29 of the Non-Existence of God is a highly entertaining and a riveting read that will linger on in the mind and memory long after the little book itself has been finished and set back upon the shelf (or shoved into the hands of friends with an insistence that they drop everything else and read it!).
-Highly recommended for community library collections [and] personal reading lists.
+Highly recommended for community library collections [and] personal reading lists.”
 Midwest Book Review

 “If you’re looking for a reading snack that has zero saccharine but is loaded with just the right combination of snark, sarcasm, and humor, you’ve found it.
 TurboJetslams proved to be a fun diversion.”
-Ricki Wilson, 4/5, amazon
+Ricki Wilson, 4/5, Amazon

 “This book is mesmerizing, from the mild beginning, through the spiral down into pollution hell and out to the ending.
 The excellent writing provided me with entertainment, foreboding and a strange combination of disbelief from ideals and belief from experience.”
 5/5 BridgitDavis, LibraryThing